eliasdabbas/functionalytics/README.md

 # `functionalytics`: Effortless Analytics for Your Python Functions

+> ⚠️ This package is still under heavy development.
+Expect changes, and feel free to submit suggestions.

 functionalytics helps you understand how your users interact with your application, without extra code or complex analytics tools.
 Just add a decorator to your functions, and log every call, argument, and key attribute for later analysis.

 ## Why use functionalytics?